Epiphany Lutheran Church is an ELCA congregation in historic Mount Vernon in Fairfax County, Virginia.

 This Sunday’s Service

-This Sunday, July 13, 2025, is the Fifth Sunday After Pentecost.
+This Sunday, January 11, 2026, is the Sunday of the Lord’s Baptism.
 Our Sunday service will be at the usual time of 9:30 a.m.

 On-site: Come join us in the sanctuary for the full service.